timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE II-THE BUDGET PROCESS/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION.md

       * (ii) DUTIES.—The Chairperson shall preside at the meetings of the Council, determine the agenda of the Council, direct the work of the Council, and establish and direct subgroups of the Council as appropriate.

-  * (4) MEETINGS.—The Council shall meet not less than twice per fiscal year and may meet at the call of the Chairperson or a majority of the members of the Council.
+  * (4) MEETINGS.—The Council shall meet not less than four times per fiscal year and may meet at the call of the Chairperson or a majority of the members of the Council.

   * (5) SUPPORT.—The head of each agency with a Project Management Improvement Officer serving on the Council shall provide administrative support to the Council, as appropriate, at the request of the Chairperson.